bandinopla/weightxreps-server/README.md

 ![Logo](https://weightxreps.net/logo.png)

-# Welcome!
+# Welcome
 I am thrilled to announce that I am releasing my backend code to the community as open source.
 This has been a long-time goal of mine and I am excited to see the impact it will have.

 By making the code available to all, I am hoping to attract contributions from other developers that can help enhance the codebase.
 This will result in a stronger and more reliable code, as well as promote collaboration and creativity within the community.

 I believe that this open source release will be a great step forward for the project and I can't wait to see what the community will create with it.

 # The Server